tomayac/how-fugu-is-the-web/README.md

 API.
-Each response body, grouped by JavaScript response bodies and Web App Manifest response bodies, is then run through a set of regular expressions like `/navigator\.hid\.requestDevice\s*\(/g` to determine if the code hints at a Project Fugu 🐡 API potentially being used.
+Each response body, grouped by JavaScript response bodies and Web App Manifest response bodies, is then run through a set of regular expressions like `/navigator\.hid\.requestDevice\s*\(/g` to determine if the code hints at a Project Fugu&nbsp;🐡 API potentially being used.

 ### Browser support detection

-Most Project Fugu 🐡 APIs are easily feature-detectable by checking for the existence of interfaces or properties, for example, as in `'BarcodeDetector' in window`.
+Most Project Fugu&nbsp;🐡 APIs are easily feature-detectable by checking for the existence of interfaces or properties, for example, as in `'BarcodeDetector' in window`.
 Other APIs require a [`ServiceWorkerRegistration`](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration),